mjiang97/NewbieEdDesignCompetition2020/README.md

   - age() is the same as Dog.java's except you increment by two.

-- Create a `static` method called `updateAnimal(Animal a)` that calls some of the methods in Animal.
-It is up to you where you put this static method (a class and an interface can have static methods, however, a method WITH a definition in an interface is static by default (with one exception)).

-  - You should notice that when you call this method in a main method, instances of both Cat and Dog are valid parameters.

 - Create a pull request to merge this branch to your first branch and message Pak, Renee, Myles, or Sam.

   - `base:` is the first branch and `compare:` is this branch